denoland/manual/runtime/web_platform_apis.md

 As of Deno 1.16, Deno supports fetching `file:` URLs.
-This makes it easier to write code that uses the same code path on a server as local, as well as easier to author code that work both under the Deno CLI and Deno Deploy.
+This makes it easier to write code that uses the same code path on a server as local, as well as easier to author code that works both with the Deno CLI and Deno Deploy.

 Deno only supports absolute file URLs, this means that `fetch("./some.json")` will not work.
 It should be noted though that if